Mary Bryant

 Mary Bryant (c.
 1765 – after 1794) was a Cornish convict sent to Australia in 1787 with the First Fleet.
 In 1791, she became one of the first successful escapees from the fledgling Australian penal colony alongside her husband William Bryant, their two children, and seven other transportees.
 Her group sailed for sixty-nine days by boat to Kupang on Timor, where they were detained by Dutch authorities and handed over to the British for trial in London.
-She was represented by the biographer and lawyer James Boswell, who was able to avoid the typical death penalty for such cases and sentenced to serve the remainder of her sentence in Newgate prison.
+She was represented by the biographer and lawyer James Boswell, who was able to avoid the typical death penalty for such cases, and was sentenced to serve the remainder of her sentence in Newgate prison.
 She was pardoned and released in 1793 and returned to Cornwall.

 Early life

 Bryant was born Mary Broad (referred to as Mary Braund at the Exeter Assizes) in Lanlivery, Cornwall, United Kingdom, to William Broad and Dorothy Guilleff (or Gelef/Juileff).
 William Broad was a farmer who also leased and coppiced woodland with his brother Matthew.
 In July 1785, Mary Broad was committed to prison by the Mayor of Plymouth, England, where her sister Elizabeth was living, to await trial for highway robbery.
 She, along with Catherine Fryer and Mary Hayden alias Shepherd, was convicted of having robbed and assaulted Agnes Lakeman on a road in Plymouth, stealing a silk bonnet valued at 12 pence, and other goods valued at £1 and 11 shillings.
 All three were sentenced to hang on 20 March 1786, which was commuted to seven years' transportation by the Judge.
 She was initially held in Exeter, before being moved to the Dunkirk prison hulk at Plymouth where she conceived her first child.